 Adventure awaits at the Blue Mountain Resort & Village

 Did you know The Blue Mountains is home to Ontario’s largest destination resort?
 Between the foot of the Niagara Escarpment and the rugged shores and crystal-clear waters of Georgian Bay, the picturesque Blue Mountain Village is Southern Ontario’s favourite four-season destination.
 At the heart of the resort is Blue Mountain Village, a cobblestoned pedestrian village framed by turn-of-the-century Ontario architecture, the Village offers a wide variety of family accommodations, activities and attractions including over 50 unique shops and restaurants, an award-winning spa, 30 kms of hiking trails, Open-Air Gondola, Ridge Runner Mountain Coaster, ski and snowboard trails and much more.
 The village offers as much – or as little – as you’d like.

 Relax at the Scandinave Spa

 Seeking complete rest and relaxation?
 Wind down in the heart of nature at the Scandinave Spa.
-The spa offers Registered Massage Services and a unique Scandinavian Baths hydrotherapy experience, combining age-old thermal traditions with cutting edge facilities and contemporary designs.
+The spa offers Registered Massage Services and a unique Scandinavian Baths hydrotherapy experience, combining age-old thermal traditions with cutting-edge facilities and contemporary designs.
 The Spa also has a Certified Forest Bathing Walking trail located on the property which is complimentary for all guests.
-Situated on a 25-acre natural forest of birch, maple and pine trees, the spa offers a soothing experience for everyone to enjoy.
+Situated on a 25-acre natural forest of birch, maple and pine trees, the spa offers a spacious and soothing experience for everyone to enjoy.
 Reservations are required for Registered Massage Services and for guaranteed access to the Scandinavian Baths and can be booked online or by phone.

 Find your inner explorer at Scenic Caves Nature Adventures

 Explore The Blue Mountains’ picturesque natural features and learn about its history at Scenic Caves Nordic Centre.
 A spectacular winter playground set within a UNESCO biosphere reserve on over 370 acres of the Niagara Escarpment.
 This vast network of trails takes you high among the treetops, along southern Ontario’s longest suspension bridge and deep inside caves and crevices of the Niagara Escarpment.
 With 370 unspoiled acres of natural beauty, your inner explorer will have plenty of opportunity to connect with nature and discover the geological heritage of The Blue Mountains.

 Journey through the Apple Pie Trail